Here’s What to Have in Your Pet Emergency Kit in Case Disaster Strikes

 If you become separated from your pet for any reason, first contact the animal control agency in your area, then check with Find My Lost Pet for a list of websites that have information on animals rescued amid a natural disaster.

 A pet is a huge responsibility, and part of that responsibility is keeping your animal pal protected during an emergency situation.

 Just remember, preparation is the key to keeping yourself and those you love (humans and animals) safe.

-Grace Schweizer is a staff writer at The Penny Hoarder.
+Grace Schweizer is the social media manager at The Penny Hoarder.